-Both of these disease states result in the production of antibodies which attack your own thyroid gland.
+Both of these disease states result in the production of antibodies that attack your own thyroid gland.

 The end result of this attack is inflammation and damage to the thyroid gland.

-In the case of Graves' disease the antibodies are called Thyroid stimulating immunoglobulins and these antibodies actually "stimulate" or "activate" the thyroid gland which results in release of thyroid hormone.
+In the case of Graves’ disease, the antibodies are called Thyroid-stimulating immunoglobulins, and these antibodies actually “stimulate” or “activate” the thyroid gland which results in the release of thyroid hormone.

 The confusing part about Thyroiditis is that it can result in both HYPER and HYPO thyroid symptoms, depending on what is happening in your thyroid gland.